himsngh/GoDSA/README.md

 # GoDSA

 ## Data Structures and Algorithms in Golang
-This repository contains data related to DSA.
+This repository contains problems related to Data structures and Algorithms and their solutions in Golang (in some cases Java).
 Almost all the question are from [LEETCODE](https://leetcode.com/problems).
-You can find many different types of problems related to DSA and their solutions in Golang.

 ## Arrays
 1. [Two Sum](Arrays/twoSum.go)